IBM/zowe-cli-cics-deploy-plugin/docs/README.md

   `zowe profiles create zosmf-profile --help`

 Now create a cics-deploy profile.
 This profile will identify the target CICS environment for deployment; you will need to know the CICSplex name and Scope, together with the High Level Qualifier (HLQ) for the CICS data sets.
-You will also have to identify either a target CSD group (typically used for single region configurations) or a BAS resource group (used for multi-region configurations) into which the Bundle will be defined.
-You may optionally configure a JCL jobcard if your site requires a customised JCL configuration for DFHDPLOY.
+You can optionally identify either a target CSD group (typically used for single region configurations) or a BAS resource group (used for multi-region configurations) into which the Bundle will be defined.
+You can optionally configure a JCL jobcard if your site requires a customised JCL configuration for DFHDPLOY.
 For further assistance on creating a cics-deploy profile issue the following command:

   `zowe profiles create cics-deploy-profile --help`